Don't Feel You Have To Live With Shame, Speak With Someone

-Sexual abuse, sex slave and domestic violence were the words I had never associated with my experience.
+Sexual abuse, sex slave, and domestic violence were the words I had never associated with my experience.
 It was only retelling what I have been through to a psychologist recently that what had happened to me was finally named for the brutality that it was.
 For 12 years I have been unable to share what happened to me, and so instead lived with shame for all these years.
 I share my story in the hope that no one else has to suffer and feel alone as I did.
-I apologise this account is brutally honest, and I really encourage anyone who has a trigger to this story to speak to someone.
+I apologize this account is brutally honest, and I encourage anyone who has a trigger to this story to speak to someone.

 I am going to end now, but I want anyone going through something similar to know you are beautiful and you deserve so much better.